 Preforeclosure

-Some owners will sell their homes while in “preforeclosure,” that is, before their mortgage lender can start the official foreclosure process.
-Owners generally have 120 days (about four months) from their first missed payment to find a solution.
-Selling the house for enough to cover what they owe before the deadline can save their credit.
+Some owners will sell their homes while in “preforeclosure” — that is, before their mortgage lender can start the official foreclosure process.
+Owners generally have three to six months from their first missed payment to work out a solution.
+In many cases, selling the home is their best option to avoid foreclosure.

 How to find them: Local courthouses often maintain lists of properties whose mortgages have gone into default.
 You can also try a website like Foreclosure.com, which allows you to filter search results so that you only see listings for homes in preforeclosure.